January 29, 2026 (5mo ago)

 | 300,000 | 2.5MB | 750GB | $357.50 |

-What about a Hacker News front page appearance or a viral tweet?
-A single traffic spike can burn through your monthly bandwidth in hours.
-There's no built-in spending cap on the free tier -- the overages just accumulate.
+A Hacker News front page appearance or a viral post can burn through your monthly bandwidth in hours.
+There's no built-in spending cap on the free tier — the overages just accumulate.

 Most developers don't realize bandwidth is measured at the CDN edge, not at origin.
 Cached assets, images, and fonts all count toward your 100GB limit.
 A site with heavy imagery can hit the cap with far fewer page views than expected.

-We've seen documentation sites -- the kind with lots of code blocks and minimal images -- still hit 150GB/month at around 50,000 visitors because of asset-heavy pages and bots crawling aggressively.
+Documentation sites — the kind with lots of code blocks and minimal images — still commonly hit 150GB/month at around 50,000 visitors because of asset-heavy pages and aggressive bot crawling.

 Netlify Pro costs $19 per team member per month per their pricing page.
 Unlike platforms that charge per project or per resource, Netlify ties cost directly to headcount.
 Every developer, contractor, or intern who needs access adds to the bill.